BapsMandava/VNWQAPP/README.md

 "Kotlin Coroutines" - is used for asynchronous data flow.

 The whole app is implemented with MVVM architecture, live data is used to communicate data between ViewModel and Activity.
-DataBinding is also used to show data in MovieDetails View.

 Extensions are used for Data and Time.

+Navigation Component is used for navigation between fragmnets.

+Implemented using Single Activity approch.

+SharedViewModel to share data across the fragments.